 The Women’s Precision Prevention (WPP) team was founded by Professor Manchanda in 2015.
 We are based at the Wolfson Institute of Population Health at Queen Mary University of London (QMUL).
 Our clinical work is based at Barts Health NHS Trust.

-Our research is focused on targeted precision prevention of women’s cancers.
-These include population-based genetic testing, mainstreaming genetic testing, and precision medicine approaches for risk prediction, risk stratification, targeted screening and targeted cancer prevention, along with health economic issues related to these areas.
+testing, mainstreaming genetic testing, and precision medicine approaches for risk prediction, population stratification, targeted screening and targeted

-Our trials and studies include: PROTECTOR, DETECT-2, PRESCORES and PROTECT-C. Find out more about our studies and meet our Research Team.
+Find out more about our studies and meet our Research Team.

 The WPP Clinic is led by Professor Manchanda.